CopticScriptorium/NAPS2017/introduction-to-digital-editions.md

 ![screenshot of buttons](https://github.com/CopticScriptorium/NAPS2017/raw/master/images/buttons.png)

 Perseus and Papyri.info also use TEI XML encoding for their digital editions.
 Coptic Scriptorium is a multi-disciplinary project; we also release our corpora in PAULA XML files, since the PAULA format is used for linguistic research.

+If you're creating your own digital corpus, Consider:
+  * What kinds of things do you want to digitize and why?
+  * What makes that a "corpus"?
-If you're creating your own digital corpus, Consider: what kinds of things do you want to digitize and why?
-Do you need to annotate your text in any way?
+  * Do you need to annotate your text in any way?
+In our corpus architecture, even spelling normalization is an annotation.
+What annotations do you need?
 Why and how?
+  * What kind of metadata do you need to provide?
+  * What kind of access will you allow others to have to your corpus?
+(Consider a license for your corpus and data.)